Why Should I Use Folders in Project Management Software?

 It’s important to remember that when you put something in a shared folder, it automatically becomes shared as well.
 For example, if you move a new project folder to a folder shared with your customer, your customer will have access to that project folder and everything within it.

-To create archives, take your primary folder structure and recreate it, under a "zArchive" folder.
+To create archives, take your primary folder structure and recreate it under a "zArchive" folder.
 The reason we recommend starting with a "z" is so it sinks to the bottom of your folder list, which lists things alphanumerically.
 This sorting allows the archives to stay out of the way.

-Once a project is completed, simply move it down from the main structure to your new zArchive structure and make sure it's in the proper archive folder, so it's easy to find in the future.
+Once a project is completed, simply move it down from the main structure to your new zArchive structure and make sure it's in the proper archive folder so it's easy to find in the future.

 Orphaned tasks cause two problems:

-- Since orphaned tasks don’t appear in any existing folder, they’re often forgotten.
+- Since orphaned tasks don’t appear in any existing folder, they’re often forgotten

-- Assignees can't see how orphaned tasks fit into the larger picture of a project.
+- Assignees can't see how orphaned tasks fit into the larger picture of a project

 Without the context that the parent folder provides, assignees can have a hard time figuring out which project the task belongs to or how best to proceed.

-In order to avoid orphan tasks, you need to manually share folders with anyone who may need access.
+To avoid orphan tasks, you need to manually share folders with anyone who may need access.
 The best way to do this is to share folders with the relevant people as you create them.